bscottm/simh/README-CMake.md

     ## in its sim_instr() instruction simulation loop:
     USES_AIO

+    ## Arguments to append after "RegisterSanityCheck".
+These arguments
+    ## appear between "RegisterSanityCheck" and the test script, if
+    ## given, e.g.:
+    ##
+    ## mysimulator RegisterSanityCheck -r -t path/to/mysim_test.ini
+    TEST_ARGS "-r"

     ## Packaging "family" (group) to which the simulator belongs,
     ## for packagers that support grouping (Windows: NSIS .exe,
     ## WIX .msi; macOS)